Reporting Acts of Bias,

 Safety Information for Families – Internet Safety Concepts, Scott Driscoll

 Farmington Public Schools are delayed two hours due to inclement weather.
 No morning preschool.
-Farmington EXCL is open at its standard locations and time.
+Farmington EXCL will open at its standard locations at 8 am.